ecrucru/anticrux/README.md

 - Algebraic notation : e3, Ra6, Nfxe5, h8=Q...
 This classical notation is practical for the human players but necessitates a complex processing to convert it into X/Y coordinates.
 It is used to register the moves and to show their history.
 - Index-based notation : 0=A8 and 63=H1 as seen above.
 When looping an the mono-dimensional array of the board, the analysis is very simple to mark cells.
 It is then used internally to highlight the cells.
 - XY notation : massively used internally for the processing of the moves, X and Y are concatenated.
 The first figure is X from 0 to 7.
 The second figure is Y from 0 to 7.
 For example, 56=G3.
 You can combine up to 5 figures to build a move : the first one is the promotion based on *AntiCrux.constants.piece*, the following 2 figures describe the source position, the following 2 figures describe the target position.
-For example, 51201=(cxb8=Q).
+For example, 51201 is "cxb8=Q".

 ### API